meal sous-vide recipe

 • On the de-veining step, make sure to get all the tiny little red spot…they do not go away after cooking.
 No big deal by itself but it does not look pretty.

-• On my first try, I received the foie late afternoon on 12/30 and served my first foie gras on 12/31, so the resting period were stretch to the minimum, this was not an issue.
+• On my first try, I received the foie late afternoon on 12/30 and served my first foie gras on 12/31, so the resting period was stretch to the minimum, this was not an issue.
 The foie gras was a success.

 Note: This is my first, I did not have the proper terrine; the link I provided above will give you something a tad more compact.